NanoComp/meep/doc/README.md

 # Regenerate the API doc and run `mkdocs build`
 % make docs

-# Bundle the document files into a tarball archive
+# Bundle the HTML version of the document files into a tarball archive
 % make docs-dist
 ```